 Functional added value would be higher if the entire transmission chain between the ERPs’ of the business partners was changed to APIs, rather than purely between the ERP system and B2B/EDI solution.
 The added value may come from new additional functions for real-time operations, something the asynchronous file exchange over current protocols does not currently offer.
 This is true of course only if there is a requirement for new additional functions based on real-time operations in this space.

 Instead, it seems more reasonable for customers continuing to use the classic methods of exchanging data with their business partners to rely on APIs with their new capabilities for new use cases and channels with real-time requirements.
 In such cases, API Lifecycle Management can enable rapid adaptation towards changing requirements.
 APIs simplify the automation or self-service of on-boarding business partners.
 Furthermore, APIs open up possibilities for the monetization of interfaces and thus for new partner engagements and business models, which were previously not possible in this manner.

 A coexistence of the classic B2B/EDI and Managed File Transfer channels with new API channels therefore seems more likely, as a replacement would be uneconomical only for the sake of replacement.

 SEEBURGER supports all API interfaces for SAP S/4HANA – and more

 SEEBURGER’s BIS platform includes seamless API integration with internal and external business partners via new SAP APIs and proven B2B/EDI or Managed File Transfer channels.
 This includes the seamless integration of SAP S/4HANA via the SAP API Business Hub.
 SEEBURGER is thus in a position to provide companies with sustainable support for their digitalization, including electronic invoicing, for each of these scenarios.

-Integrate SAP S/4HANA and SAP Cloud Applications using BIS 6.7 in our Webcast On-Demand.
+Learn how to integrate SAP S/4HANA and SAP Cloud Applications using BIS 6.7!

 Get in contact with us.